rezaamini-ir/easypanel/docs/configuration.md

 ### Routes Prefix

-In default, EasyPanel uses `/admin` prefix, and You can access the routes by : `localhost:8000/admin`.
+In default, EasyPanel uses `/admin` prefix, and You can access the routes by: `localhost:8000/admin`.

-As you may guess, It's fully customizable in config file:
+As you may guess, It's fully customizable in the config file:

 ```php
 return [